 David Beavan

-David (he/him) is Senior Research Software Engineer in the Research Engineering Group (affectionately known as Hut 23) in The Alan Turing Institute, and Research Affiliate at the University of Edinburgh Centre for Data, Culture & Society (CDCS).
-He is Co-investigator for the Arts and Humanities Research Council (AHRC) funded project Living with Machines and is Research Engineering’s Lead for Accelerating AI in the Arts and Humanities.
-He has led the Research Engineering Group’s work on Data-centric Engineering projects such as AI for Control Problems, Vehicle Grid Integration and the development of the Data Safe Haven Classification Web App.
-David is the funder of the award winning Turing Data Stories, an open community creating and curating data stories.
+Trained as a software engineer, with a digital humanities research background, he has been REG Co-Investigator for Living with Machines and Accelerating AI in the Arts and Humanities.
+He also led the Research Engineering Group’s work on Data-centric Engineering projects such as AI for Control Problems, Vehicle Grid Integration and the development of the Data Safe Haven Classification Web App.
+David has led REG’s involvement in the Turing Research and Innovation Cluster in Digital Twins (TRIC-DT) shaping it and its ways of working.
+He is the funder of the award winning Turing Data Stories, an open community creating and curating data stories.